HL7/davinci-crd/input/pagecontent/hooks.md

 {% endraw %}

 ##### FHIR Resource Access
-If information needed is not provided by prefetch, the CRD Service can query the client directly using the [FHIR resource access](https://cds-hooks.hl7.org/2.0/#fhir-resource-access) mechanism defined in the CDS Hooks specification.
+If information needed is not provided by prefetch, the CRD Server can query the client directly using the [FHIR resource access](https://cds-hooks.hl7.org/2.0/#fhir-resource-access) mechanism defined in the CDS Hooks specification.

 This can be done either by using individual queries or by invoking a batch of separate queries.
 In either case, the HTTP call that performs the query or executes the batch must pass the `fhirAuthorization.accessToken` in the Authorization header as defined in the [OAuth specification](https://www.oauth.com/oauth2-servers/accessing-data/making-api-requests).